 Check out how interestingly this paper cut - out can decorate todays' interior!

 Special attention should be drawn to a very elaborate and artistic paper cut-out frame which was individually chosen by a professional framing studio.
-The frame is made of wood painted in with freckled elements.
-There is also a golden border of the frame.
-The light green base and turquoise passe-partout allow to accentuate the paper cut-out in an excellent way.
+The frame is made of black and mat wood.
+The white passe-partout with a double (burgundy-white) window allows to accentuate the paper cut-outin an excellent way.
 A pane protects the paper cut-outagainst destruction.
 The frame is provided with a support enabling it to be to hung or stood in an easy way.

 A cutout is a colourful picture made of paper, created by intricate cutting.
 It is one of the most characteristic elements of Polish folk art.
 Nowhere, apart from Poland, the variety of paper cutouts is so large.
 Paper cutouts developed in mid-19th century, mainly in central and eastern Poland, and were one of the most important forms of house decoration.